tumelohq/documentation/Investor_Account_Transparency/README.md

 ### Step 1 - Authenticate

-Authenticate with the tumelo system
+Authenticate with the Tumelo API

 ### Step 2 - Create an Investor